exasol/virtual-schemas/doc/development/api/virtual_schema_api.md

 Which variant you should choose depends on considerations like ammount of data to be transmitted, original data format and encoding overhead.

-In the example below, the Adapter remembers the table partitioning and the data type of a column which is not directly supported in EXASOL.
-The Adapter has these information during pushdown and can consider the table partitioning during pushdown or can add an appropriate cast for the column.
+In the example below, the Adapter remembers the table partitioning and the data type of a column which is not directly supported in Exasol.
+The Adapter has this information during push-down and can consider the table partitioning during push-down or can add an appropriate cast for the column.

 ```json
 {"schemaMetadata":{